samfisherirl/Wikipedia.ahk-retrieve-page-data-from-API/README.md

 #Include Wikipedia.ahk
 ; set content header
 wiki := Wikipedia()
-page := wiki.query("python coding") ;python coding is NOT an exact match to the page title
+page := wiki.query("python coding")
-    ; this return value stores only the primary match.
+; python coding is NOT an exact match to the page title ; this return value stores only the primary match.

     ; up to 5 results will be returned with object.pages ; matches are based on keywords and not title 1:1 ;     page := {